 Moltke Moes vei 31

-The ERC Little Tools is organising a conference and workshop to explore relations across economics, economy and the bioeconomy.
-The event will start with an open conference from 09.00 to 15.00 on October 14.
+The ERC Little Tools team is organising a workshop to explore relations across economics, economy and the bioeconomy.
+The event will start with an open programme from 09.00 to 15.00 on October 14.

 Kristin Asdal talks on whales in parliament and the whaling controversy in the late 19th century at Oslo School of Environmental Humanties.